followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/4 Events/cellClick.md

 <!--typeFunctionParamName1_field13-->cancel<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->boolean<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
-Set this field to <i>true</i> if you need to prevent the clicked field from expansion.
+Set this field to **true** if you need to prevent the clicked field from expansion.
 <!--/typeFunctionParamDescription1_field13-->